 Keep the reading level low, once again, for a greater audience—however, do not forfeit sounding like you talk—it needs to sound like you are telling your story.

 • Chapters.
 After paragraphs, you'll begin to break it into chapters.
-When what you're saying has a greater shift than just going onto a new paragraph or creating a subtitle, then make it a chapter.
+When what you're saying has a more significant shift than just going onto a new paragraph or creating a subtitle, then make it a chapter.

-What you want are small snacks, shorter stories within your story, to urge your reader to keep reading.
+What you want are small snacks, and shorter stories within your story to urge your reader to keep reading.

 **Something else that Erin still finds herself doing is creating new documents and breaking up the book before it's ready to be proofread or edited.
 It's much better to keep everything in one document.
 You can make notes or try different things, however, to make sure the book flows and to help you see where to break the chapters or even to search to see if it's something you already said before but forgot—keep your book in one document.